 § 25 BeschV Culture and entertainment – in case of employment relationships

-An opera house in Germany hires a ballet dancer from Singapore for one season.
+An opera house in Germany hires a sound artist from Singapore for one season.

 Since this is an employment relationship in the area of culture and entertainment, the ZAV may give its consent.
-The dancer applies for a D visa and, after approval by the German authorities, the competent embassy may issue the visa.
+The sound artist applies for a D visa and, after approval by the German authorities, the competent embassy may issue the visa.

 As mentioned above, nationals of Australia, Israel, Japan, Canada, the Republic of Korea, New Zealand, and the United States are subject to an exception to the visa requirement.
 They may obtain the residence title necessary for employment at the competent immigration authority in Germany after entry.
 This authority will seek the approval of the Federal Employment Agency in accordance with the Employment Ordinance (BeschV).
 Applicants may start their work only after approval of the relevant residence title.